Last updated: April 2023

 The majority of Pinterest users are women which is great news if your target market includes women, since women influence 70-80% of consumer spending.

-In 2021, 32% of Pinterest users were 18-29 years old, 34% were 30-49 years old, and 38% were 50-64 years old.
-This trend looks set to continue through 2022 and 2023.
+In 2023, 76.2% of Pinterest audiences are female and the number of male users is 17.2% and steadily growing.
+This trend looks set to continue through 2024.
 You can find up-to-date Pinterest user stats here.

 Popular Niches And Interests